Logic programming: Algorithm = Logic + Control

-Problem solving
+The procedural interpretation of logic programs, which uses backward reasoning to reduce goals to subgoals, is a special case of the use of a problem-solving strategy to control the use of a declarative, logical representation of knowledge to obtain the behaviour of an algorithm.
+More generally, different problem-solving strategies can be applied to the same logical representation to obtain different algorithms.
+Alternatively, different algorithms can be obtained with a given problem-solving strategy by using different logical representations.

+The two main problem-solving strategies are backward reasoning (goal reduction) and forward reasoning, also known as top-down and bottom-up reasoning, respectively.

-In the simplified, propositional case in which a logic program and a top-level atomic goal contain no variables, backward reasoning determines an and-or tree, which constitutes the search space for solving the goal.
+In the simple case of a propositional Horn clause program and a top-level atomic goal, backward reasoning determines an and-or tree, which constitutes the search space for solving the goal.
 The top-level goal is the root of the tree.
 Given any node in the tree and any clause whose head matches the node, there exists a set of child nodes corresponding to the sub-goals in the body of the clause.
 These child nodes are grouped together by an "and".
 The alternative sets of children corresponding to alternative ways of solving the node are grouped together by an "or".

 Any search strategy can be used to search this space.
-Prolog uses a sequential, last-in-first-out, backtracking strategy, in which only one alternative and one sub-goal is considered at a time.
-Other search strategies, such as parallel search, intelligent backtracking, or best-first search to find an optimal solution, are also possible.
+Prolog uses a sequential, last-in-first-out, backtracking strategy, in which only one alternative and one sub-goal are considered at a time.
+For example, subgoals can be solved in parallel, and clauses can also be tried in parallel.
+The first strategy is called and-parallel and the second strategy is called or-parallel.
+Other search strategies, such as intelligent backtracking, or best-first search to find an optimal solution, are also possible.

-In the more general case, where sub-goals share variables, other strategies can be used, such as choosing the subgoal that is most highly instantiated or that is sufficiently instantiated so that only one procedure applies.
+In the more general, non-propositional case, where sub-goals can share variables, other strategies can be used, such as choosing the subgoal that is most highly instantiated or that is sufficiently instantiated so that only one procedure applies.
 Such strategies are used, for example, in concurrent logic programming.

+In most cases, backward reasoning from a query or goal is more efficient than forward reasoning.
+But sometimes with Datalog and Answer Set Programming, there may be no query that is separate from the set of clauses as a whole, and then generating all the facts that can be derived from the clauses is a sensible problem-solving strategy.
+Here is another example, where forward reasoning beats backward reasoning in a more conventional computation task, where the goal ?- fibonacci(n, Result) is to find the nth fibonacci number: